Rayhchs/Landsat-8_data_downloader/README.md

 # Landsat-8 data downloader
 This repo constructs a GUI to search and download the Landsat-8 satellite data from AWS: https://registry.opendata.aws/landsat-8/.
 The GUI needs users to define cloud coverage, number of data, and coordinate when searching the data.
-Also, a simply version for using is uploaded.
+Users can search data by giving those parameters.
+Afterward, users can select and download the data.
+Also, a simply version (without search function) for using is uploaded.
+It provides users to download latest satellite images from giving coordinate, cloud coverage and numbers of data to download.

 ## Getting Started
 Tips about building environment are described in howtouse.txt